linkerd/linkerd/docs/config.md

 * *failFast* -- If `true`, connection failures are punished more aggressively.
   Should not be used with small destination pools. (default: false)
 * *timeoutMs* -- Per-request timeout in milliseconds. (default: no timeout)
-* *tls* -- The router will make requests using TLS if this parameter is provided.
-It must be an object containing keys:
-  * *kind* -- One of the supported TlsClientInitializer plugins, by fully-qualified class name.
-  * Any options specific to the plugin
-  Current plugins include:
-  * *io.l5d.clientTls.noValidation*: Skip hostname validation.
-This is unsafe.
-  * *io.l5d.clietnTls.static*: Use a single common name for all TLS requests.
-This assumes that all servers that the router connects to all use the same TLS cert (or all use certs generated with the same common name).
-  This plugin supports the following options:
-    * *commonName* -- Required.
-The common name to use for all TLS requests.
-    * *caCertPath* -- Optional.
-Use the given CA cert for common name validation.

 <!-- TODO router capacity  -->